 An RCASP must report to a jurisdiction if it has a "nexus" there.
 The hierarchy for determining nexus is

-- Tax Residence: The jurisdiction where the RCASP is resident for tax purposes
+Tax Residence: The jurisdiction where the RCASP is resident for tax purpose

 What Assets are Covered?